Jia-Zhao1998/20.440-Group_Project_JZ_APM/README.md

 We have subfolders in this repo

-- data: the raw data of single cell RNAseq of human and mouse white adipose tissue
+- data: the raw data of single-cell RNAseq of human and mouse white adipose tissue
-- code: source files for producing the figure
+  - scRNA_HWAT: subfolder with human WAT scRNA-seq UMAP results, metadata, features, and barcodes.
+The Matrix file referenced in 'A Single-Cell Atlas of Human and Mouse White Adipose Tissue' was locally stored due to its considerable size and the uploading constraints of GitHub.
+However, it is openly accessible via the provided link.
-  - scRNA-seq data: folder with human WAT scRNA-seq data, metadata, features, and barcodes
+- code: source files for producing the results and figures
-- figure: the final figures
+- figure: the final figures included in the submission
 - raw: Intermediate data files produced by the scripts.
 These files are not git committed.

 ## Installation